 The increase in compensation and benefits for the three months ended July 31, 2021, compared to the same period in 2020, was primarily a result of including Global Knowledge's S&M compensation costs incurred in the period of June 12, 2021 to July 31, 2021 in the Non-GAAP combined periods of three and six months ended July 31, 2021.
 The increase was partially offset by the decreases in Skillsoft's compensation costs as a result of its sales personnel reduction in 2021 and the decreases in commission expenses as a result of the application of fresh-start reporting in August 2020 and Topic 805 business combination guidance in June 2021, which required us to eliminate the balance of deferred commissions which otherwise would have been recognized as commission expense in the Successor period.
 Skillsoft's sales workforce reduction resulted in less facilities and utilities costs allocated to S&M for the three and six months ended July 31, 2021, compared to the same periods in 2020.
-The decrease in travel expenses for the six months ended July 31, 2021, compared to the same period in 2020, was due to COVID-19 pandemic.
+The decrease in travel expenses for the six months ended July 31, 2021, compared to the same periods in 2020.
+The decrease in travel expenses for the six months ended July 31, 2021, compared to the same periods in 2020.
+The decrease in travel expenses for the six months ended July 31, 2021, compared to the same periods in 2020.